izivkov/GShockTimeServer/gatttool_scripts/readme.md

 # GATTTOOL Scripts
+## Overview

 gatttool is a bluez utility that can be used to easily interact with a Bluetooth Low Energy device.
 It is considered as deprecated and replaced by bluetoothctl, but the latter is (to my opinion) more difficult to use.

 gattool can be used as a shell command, for example :

-Long press the bottom left button of the watch to enter in connect mode, then type in a terminal :
+Long press the bottom left button of a GShock GA-B2100 to enter in connect mode, then type in a terminal :

 `$ gatttool -b <address> -t random --char-read -a 0x04`